New American Airlines Business Class Seats Debuting In 2025

 American’s new Flagship Suite business class seats

-As of late 2024, American Airlines will be installing new business class seats, which will be called Flagship Suites.
+As of 2025, American Airlines will be installing new business class seats, which will be called Flagship Suites.
 These seats will be installed on newly delivered Boeing 787-9 and newly delivered Airbus A321XLRs.
-Existing Boeing 777-300ERs will also be reconfigured with these seats, though the exact timeline remains to be seen.
+Existing Boeing 777-300ERs will also be reconfigured with these seats.

 New American Airlines Boeing 787-9 cabins

-As of the third quarter of 2024, American will start taking delivery of 30 Boeing 787-9s in an uber-premium configuration, featuring just 244 seats.
+As of early 2025, American will start taking delivery of 30 Boeing 787-9s in an uber-premium configuration, featuring just 244 seats.
 This will include 51 business class seats, 32 premium economy seats, 18 Main Cabin Extra seats, and 143 economy class seats.

 American Airlines has selected the Adient Ascent product as its new Boeing 787 business class.
 What makes the Adient Ascent product unique is that it’s highly customizable.